migodlcrz/testrail-api-migration/API-Docs.md

     ```

 # **getList**
-Gets all test cases within a section
+Gets all test cases within a section in TestRail
 * **METHOD**
     `POST`